12 Ways to Improve Online Shopping Experiences With Product Recommendations

 Not everyone who finds themselves on your site is a new visitor.
 When a returning shopper visits a product page, personalized recommendation engines can offer suggestions for other items that are predicted to appeal to their aesthetic preferences based on the categories and items they previously explored.
 For example, Harry Rosen has a recommendation carousel of items “You May Also Like” for returning customers.

-Harry Rosen has a recommendation carousel of items
+Harry Rosen has a recommendation carousel of items "You May Also Like" for returning customers.

 1. Help customers remember their shopping path